httpwg/http-extensions/draft-ietf-httpbis-replay.md

 Disabling early data, delaying requests, or rejecting requests with the 425 (Too Early) status code are all equally good measures for mitigating replay attacks on requests that might be vulnerable to replay.
-Server instances can implement any of these measures and be considered to be consistent, even if different instances use different methods.
+Server instances can implement any of these measures and be considered consistent, even if different instances use different methods.
 Critically, this means that it is possible to employ different mitigations in reaction to other conditions, such as server load.